 Government Ministries and Agencies

 At the international level we work closely with our Founding Smart Partner Institutions from the University of London, namely the Royal Veterinary College (RVC), the London School of Hygiene and Tropical Medicine (LSHTM) and the London International Development Centre (LIDC) with its associated Colleges.
 The Pirbright Institute in the UK and The International Livestock Research Institute (ILRI) are founder smart partner research institutions with which we are deepening our collaboration.
-We are expanding our Smart Partnership network in order to tap into global expertise both in other regions of the South (e.g. with South-east Asia in our work on preparedness analysis and use of mobile telephones in disease surveillance) and in the “North” e.g. with Hokkaido University Centre for Zoonotic Diseases in Japan, the Sophia University, Tokyo, Japan, the VirginiaTech in USA and in Europe, especially Belgium, Sweden and Spain..
+We are expanding our Smart Partnership network in order to tap into global expertise both in other regions of the South (e.g. in Brazil and South-east Asia) and in the “North” e.g. with Hokkaido University Centre for Zoonotic Diseases in Japan, the Sophia University, Tokyo, Japan, the VirginiaTech in USA and in Europe, especially Belgium, Sweden and Spain..

 We realise how important the media in Africa is in catalysing positive change thus working them to inform the public and leaders, reaching areas that are often impenetrable and create inclusion in driving development.
 Our partnerships and alliances are important to our approach.

 What we do

 As a Membership Institution, SACIDS focuses on both individual and institutional development.
 This is in order to strengthen primarily SACD’s and thereby Africa’s capacity for addressing the infectious disease burden to society.
 And it does so by:

 - Enhancing the collaboration between the human and animal health sectors into a common cause embodying One Health in the fight against infectious diseases, including the increasing phenomenon of anti-microbial resistance, an increasingly shared problem, bearing in mind that the majority of infectious diseases of humans originate from animals;